Web Services

 I have many years experience in web development and back-end server work, including SQL Developement, PHP, ASP and .NET work.
-I love troubleshooting, espeically if it’s a WordPress site – it’s at the heart of what I do.
+I love troubleshooting, especially if it’s a WordPress site – it’s at the heart of what I do.
 So, take the stress away from the tech and concentrate on what you do best!
 Get in touch today if your website or domain are causing you headaches – I can help you to deliver solutions to your customers that will make us both proud.

 Domain/DNS work